DecisionsDev/decisions-on-kafka/Readme.md

 ```
 `<JsonPayload>`  The loan request payload we want to evaluate.

-`<Kafka server url>` The Kafka broker url.
+`<Kafka server URL>` The Kafka broker URL.
 In the sample we use `localhost:9092` change it if necessary  if yours is different please change it.

 `<topic for requests>` The topic where the Client Application puts loan requests and acts as a producer, and Decision Service listens to it and acts as a Kafka consumer.